emilstu/CAE_Feature_Extraction/README.md

 - SVM classification of extracted features

 ## Getting started
-The necessary packages and dependencies can be found in requirements-file.
-All the dependencies can be installed thorugh a virtual conda einvironment
+The necessary packages and dependencies can be found in the requirements.yml file.
+It can be installed through a virtual conda environment
 ```bash
 conda env create -f requirements.yml
 ```
-### Recomended data structure
+### Recommended data structure
 - __data__
    - __CAE__
      - __patients__